Alysha Newman

+Alysha Eveline Newman (born June 29, 1994) is a Canadian track and field athlete who specializes in the pole vault.
+She is an Olympic bronze medallist and Commonwealth Games gold medallist, and holds both the Canadian national and Commonwealth Games records in the women's pole vault.
+Newman won the bronze medal at the 2024 Summer Olympics and the gold medal at the 2018 Commonwealth Games champion.
+She is a three-time Olympian and represented Canada at the 2016, 2020, and 2024 Summer Olympics.
+Her Olympic bronze medal made her the first Canadian woman to medal in pole vaulting at the Olympics, while her vault of 4.85 metres at the Olympics also set a new Canadian national record.

 Early life

 Newman's first sport was gymnastics, which she was forced to abandon at the age of 13 after injuring a lower back vertebra.
 After one year off sports where she considered ice hockey and diving, she chose track and field, and was directed by a coach to vaulting due to her gymnastics background.

 NCAA career

 In 2013, Newman joined Eastern Michigan University, becoming the Mid-American Conference champion and competing in the NCAA tournament.

 Afterwards, she transferred to the University of Miami, following her coach Jerel Langley.
 Newman graduated in 2016 with a major in exercise physiology and a minor in nutrition.